• CPS Prosecutor (Grade 4)

 Financial Crime

 Ayanna is instructed to prosecute and defend in respect of cases involving fraud, money laundering and internal investigations.
-She is appointed to the SFO B Panel of Prosecution Counsel for the period 2020-2024.
 She is also frequently instructed to represent individuals and, increasingly, large corporations to advise pre-charge, in respect of potential prosecutions by the CPS and the Financial Conduct Authority.

 Ayanna is also instructed in respect of asset recovery proceedings under the Proceeds of Crime Act 2002.